faizanzafar40/TransWorld-Airways/README.md

 # TransWorld Airways
-A website of an airlines system built using HTML, CSS and PHP with MySQL for database management.
+A website of an airline reservation system built using HTML, CSS and PHP with MySQL for database management.